JetBrains/Qodana/topics/qodana-jvm.md

 <var name="linter" value="Qodana JVM"/>
 <var name="ide" value="IntelliJ IDEA Ultimate"/>

-%linter% is based on [%ide%](https://www.jetbrains.com/idea/) and provides static analysis for Java and Kotlin for Server Side projects, and related frameworks and technologies. <include src="lib_qd.xml" include-id="linter-intro"/>
+%linter% is based on [%ide%](https://www.jetbrains.com/idea/) and provides static analysis for Java and Kotlin for Server Side projects, and related frameworks and technologies.

 ## Try it now